 What Is Pectin

 The term pectin is derived from the Greek word pektos which translates to firm and hard, alluding to its ability to thicken liquids into a gel-like state.
-Pectin is a naturally occurring starch and soluble fiber.
+It is a naturally occurring starch and soluble fiber.

 Most plants contain this specific heteropolysaccharide starch which is abundant in the cell walls of plants.
 In addition to this, pectin also helps plants to maintain their structure.